Master of Business Administration MBA

-- Our curriculum is led by values.
-We want our MBA graduates to be able to successfully tackle the issues that will affect businesses in the future, including best practice, business ethics and corporate social responsibility.
-These values are incorporated into all our modules.
+The business landscape is changing rapidly and our curriculum is led by values.
+We want our MBA graduates to be able to successfully tackle the issues that will affect businesses in the future, including best practice, sustainability, business ethics and corporate social responsibility.
+These values are incorporated into all of our modules.

 Find out more about how this course is structured and assessed.